labring/FastGPT/README_en.md

 # FastGPT

-FastGPT is a knowledge-based question answering system based on the LLM language model, providing out-of-the-box capabilities for data processing, model invocation, and more.
-It also allows for complex question answering scenarios through visual workflow orchestration using Flow!
+FastGPT is a knowledge-based question answering system built on the LLM.
+It offers out-of-the-box data processing and model invocation capabilities.
+Moreover, it allows for workflow orchestration through Flow visualization, thereby enabling complex question and answer scenarios!

 </div>